Peru

 Barriers to Operational Activity

-The most significant legal barrier that NGOs have recently faced is the excessive control of resources administered by the Peruvian Agency for International Cooperation (APCI).
-Under the legal framework, NGOs or any other group subject to the supervision and control of APCI must, among other responsibilities, provide extensive reporting about planned activities, sources of funding, and other financial details.
+The most significant legal barrier that NGOs have faced is the excessive control of resources under the administration of the Peruvian Agency for International Cooperation (APCI).
+Under the legal framework, NGOs or any other group subject to the supervision and control of APCI must, among other responsibilities, provide extensive reporting about planned activities, sources of funding, and other financial details to APCI, including when an NGO seeks to access the benefit of the VAT refund on the purchase of goods and services that are financed with international technical cooperation resources.

-Although a limited regime for the prevention of money laundering and terrorist financing for not-for-profit entities that do not carry out financing activities has been established in Peru, the regulation related to this issue should be improved so that such regulation does not constitute an excessive burden (not proportional, according to FATF/GAFI Recommendation 8).
-In this regard the Mutual Evaluation Report (Informe de Evaluación Mutua del Perú) of GAFILAT published in March 21, 2019 concluded that Peru has not done a risk analysis of not-for-profit organizations that identify which organizations are vulnerable to the abuses of terrorist financing and money laundering, in accordance with FATF (GAFI) Recommendation 8.
-(See Section Pending NGO Legislative/Regulatory Initiatives for more details.)
+Though a limited regime for the prevention of money laundering and terrorist financing for not-for-profit entities that do not carry out financing activities has been established in Peru, the regulation related to this issue should be improved so that such regulation does not constitute an excessive burden (not proportional, according to FATF/GAFI Recommendation 8).
+In this regard. the Mutual Evaluation Report (Informe de Evaluación Mutua del Perú) of GAFILAT published in March 21, 2019 concluded that Peru has not done a risk analysis of not-for-profit organizations to identify which organizations are vulnerable to the abuses of terrorist financing and money laundering, in accordance with FATF (GAFI) Recommendation 8.

 Barriers to Speech / Advocacy